MIT-SPARK/Kimera-VIO/README.md

 To get help on what each gflag parameter does, just run the executable with the `--help` flag: `./build/stereoVIOEuroc --help`.
 You should get a list of gflags similar to the ones [here](./docs/gflags_parameters.md).

   - Optionally, you can try the VIO using structural regularities, as in [Toni's thesis](https://www.research-collection.ethz.ch/handle/20.500.11850/297645), by specifying the option ```-r```: ```./stereoVIOEuroc.bash -p "PATH_TO_DATASET/V1_01_easy" -r```

+Also, check [tips for usage](./docs/tips_usage.md) for interacting with OpenCV's 3D visualizer.

 Tips for usage
 ----------------------